Aaron Yeargan donated 2018-07-01 08:09:23 -0400

 As a grassroots party run by volunteers, we rely solely on the contributions of our individual supporters to be successful.
 The Modern Whig Party does not accept funding from unions, corporations or special interest groups -- just our fellow citizens, like you.

 In order to more consistently budget for our continuing operations, we have developed this Continuing Support Program.
-This structure is designed to offer our supporters multiple easy options to donate on a recurring monthly basis, and allows you to choose a comfortable contribution level and a suitable matching thank-you gift.
+This structure is designed to offer our supporters multiple easy options to donate on a recurring monthly basis, and allows you to choose a comfortable contribution level.

 By clicking on “Donate” you are certifying the following: